stantaov/chatbot-project/README.md

 # More GitHub Actions for Azure: https://github.com/Azure/actions
 # More info on Python, GitHub Actions, and Azure Functions: https://aka.ms/python-webapps-actions

-name: Build and deploy Python project to Azure Function App - dawei-tmp
+name: Build and deploy Python project to Azure Function App - backend-service-2025

 on:
   push:
     branches:
-      - main
+      - stage-7-af
   workflow_dispatch:

 env:
-  AZURE_FUNCTIONAPP_PACKAGE_PATH: "." # set this to the path to your web app project, defaults to the repository root
+  AZURE_FUNCTIONAPP_PACKAGE_PATH: '.' # set this to the path to your web app project, defaults to the repository root
-  PYTHON_VERSION: "3.9" # set this to the python version to use (supports 3.6, 3.7, 3.8)
+  PYTHON_VERSION: '3.9' # set this to the python version to use (supports 3.6, 3.7, 3.8)

 jobs:
   build: